Using custom fonts with CDN - setting CORS

 }

-Our CDN honors all HTTP headers set on origin so in particular your custom fonts in the CDN cache will have the Access-Control-Allow-Origin: * HTTP header set and they will work in every browser.
+Our CDN honors all HTTP response headers set on the origin.
+As a result, your custom fonts in the CDN cache will include the Access-Control-Allow-Origin: * header, ensuring they work in every browser.

 After finishing with the above please note that you might need to purge your fonts from the CDN cache as they are cached with the old HTTP headers.